codeigniter4/CodeIgniter4/user_guide_src/source/installation/index.rst

 `Git <https://git-scm.com/>`_.
 Which is right for you?

+- We recommend the Composer installation.
+Because it keeps CodeIgniter up to date easily.
 - If you would like the simple "download & go" install that CodeIgniter3 is known for, choose the manual installation.
-- If you plan to add third party packages to your project, or want to keep CodeIgniter up to date easily, we recommend the Composer installation.

 .. toctree::
     :titlesonly: